-Now draw a third, even larger hot air balloon shape on that same scrap of paper agains the fold.
+Now draw a third, even larger hot-air balloon shape on that same scrap of paper against the fold.
 Cut out your third, largest hot air ballon.

-Pick 3 coordinating scrap book paper patterns that you like or you could just use one sheet if you want all your hot air balloon decorations to look the same.
+Pick 3 coordinating scrap book paper patterns or different colors that you like.
+Or you could just use one sheet if you want all your hot air balloon decorations to look the same.

 Take the 3 scrap paper hot air balloons and use them to trace the full shape onto the back sides of your scrapbook paper.
 (This just helps you get a nice symmetrical hot air balloon without a crease down the middle.)
 Cut out the 3 sizes of Hot Air Balloon Decorations.